 This recipe makes 3-4 rounds of crisp pizza-like flatbread.
-You can freeze them, or split them for bistro style sandwiches or serve them with cheese and hot marinara sauce.
-Molini Pizzuti 00 Flour makes this recipe sing!
-It produces a rustic flatbread, with wonderful crumb structure, and a particularly crisp, thin outer crust.
+You can freeze them, or split them for bistro style panini sandwiches or serve them with cheese and hot marinara sauce.
 If you have a larger pizza stone, start this recipe on parchment paper and then mid-way through baking, shuffle off the parchment paper, allowing the flatbread to finish baking directly on the stone.
-Because of the special flour, you get results similar to a bakery style focaccio, versus a dense or bready focaccio.
-Keep the dough slack !
+For best results, keep the dough soft and slack.
+It might be harder to handle but it makes a better bread.
+I often make this without the tomatoes and/or use black olives.

 1 tablespoon sugar